wormhole-foundation/wormhole/DEVELOP.md

   (we recommend [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) in the default config).

 See the [Tilt docs](https://docs.tilt.dev/install.html) docs on how to set up your local cluster - it won't take more than a few minutes to set up!
+Example minikube invocation, adjust limits as needed:

+    minikube start --cpus=8 --memory=8G --disk-size=50G --driver=kvm2

 This should work on Linux, MacOS and possibly even Windows.